pingcap/docs/tidb-cloud/tidb-cloud-org-sso-authentication.md

 When you enable Cloud Organization SSO, the first three methods are enabled by default.

-Because the enabled authentication methods will be displayed on the customized TiDB Cloud login page, you need to decide which authentication methods to be enabled in advance.
+Because the enabled authentication methods will be displayed on the customized TiDB Cloud login page, you need to decide which authentication methods to be enabled or disabled in advance.

 As TiDB Cloud uses email address to identify your members, ensure that their email addresses in your TiDB Cloud organization match those in your IdPs.
 For members with multiple SSO authentication options, ensure that their email addresses match across all methods.